Alper Şükrü Gençer

 New York, NY

+Methodologically, I develop and apply experimental and causal-inference tools to improve how political scientists measure political beliefs and misperceptions and conduct experiments with optimmally allocated budget.
 My dissertation research has been supported by the American Political Science Association Doctoral Dissertation Research Improvement Grant, the Identities & Ideologies Project at NYU, and the NYU George Downs Prize.

 news

-| May 01, 2026 | Presented Unbundling Autocratic Capture at Behavioral Models of Politics. |
+| May 01, 2026 | Presented my poster, Unbundling Autocratic Capture, at the Behavioral Models of Politics Conference. |

 |---|---|

-| Mar 07, 2026 | Presented Optimal Allocation of Compliance Incentives at the NYU Rebecca Morton Experimental Conference. |
+| Mar 07, 2026 | Presented my poster, Optimal Allocation of Compliance Incentives, at the NYU Rebecca Morton Experimental Conference. |